Habitual residence in Spanish territory

 To determine this period of permanence, sporadic absences will be counted, unless the taxpayer proves his tax residence in another country.
 In the case of countries or territories legally classified as tax havens, the Tax Administration may require proof of permanence there for 183 days in the calendar year.

-Notwithstanding the foregoing, to determine the period of stay in Spanish territory, temporary stays in Spain that are a consequence of the obligations contracted in cultural or humanitarian collaboration agreements, free of charge, with the Spanish public administrations, will not be counted.
+Notwithstanding the above, to determine the period of stay in Spanish territory, temporary stays in Spain that are a consequence of the obligations contracted in cultural or humanitarian collaboration agreements, free of charge, with the Spanish Public Administrations will not be counted.

 Note: To delimit "sporadic absences", take into account the interpretative criteria that the Supreme Court has established on articles 8.1.a) and 9.1.a) of the Personal Income Tax Law in its Judgments of November 28, 2017 (numbers 1,829/2017, 1,850/2017, 1,860/2017 and 1,834/2017, resolving, respectively, contentious-administrative appeals numbers 815/2017, 812/2017, 807/2017 and 809/2017) and March 1, 2018 (no. 334/2018, in the contentious-administrative cassation appeal numbers 934/2017), in relation to taxation of scholarship beneficiaries from the Spanish Institute of Foreign Trade (ICEX) with a stay in a foreign country to develop their own activities. .